Why magnetic monopole becomes dyon in topological insulators: Introduction

-Our key finding in this work is dynamical creation of a domain-wall around the monopole/vortex with a finite radius.
-Inside the domain-wall, the electron is in the trivial phase, due to additive mass shift produced by the dense magnetic field in the Wilson term.
-Namely, the neighborhood of the monopole/vortex is a normal insulator island.
-The electron zero mode near the monopole/vortex is captured not to the zero-dimensional defect \cite{Yamagishi:1982wp, Grossman:1983yf, Yamagishi1983Fermion-monopole, zhao2012magnetic,Tyner:2022qpr} but to this tiny codimension-one domain-wall around the monopole/vortex as a chiral edge mode.
-The chiral boundary condition is thus a dynamical consequence of the domain-wall creation, rather than an artificial boundary condition imposed by hand.
+Our study reveals dynamical formation of a domain-wall around the monopole/vortex with a finite radius.
+Inside the domain-wall, the electron enters the trivial phase, due to an additive mass shift caused by the dense magnetic field in the Wilson term.
+This means that the neighborhood of the monopole/vortex becomes a normal insulator island.
+In contrast to the standard argument where the electron zero mode is captured by the zero-dimensional defect of the gauge field \cite{Kazama:1976fm,Goldhaber:1977xw,Callias:1977cc, Yamagishi:1982wp, Grossman:1983yf, Yamagishi1983Fermion-monopole, zhao2012magnetic,Tyner:2022qpr} the bound state can be identified as a chiral edge mode \cite{Jackiw1976Solitons,CALLAN1985427Anomalies,KAPLAN1992342AMethod,Shamir1993Chiral,Furman1995Axial} on the codimension-one domain-wall around the monopole/vortex.
+The chiral boundary condition arises as a dynamical consequence of the domain-wall formation, rather than an artificial boundary condition imposed by hand.

-We find that the chiral modes localized at the monopole/vortex follow a massless Dirac equation in lower dimensions, in which a gravitational connection \cite{PhysRevB.87.205409, Aoki:2022cwgv, Aoki:2022aez} is induced due to a strong curvature of the domain-wall.
-The gravitational effect naturally gives a gap in the Dirac Hamiltonian, which is, however, canceled in our system by the magnetic field of the monopole/vortex to have zero eigenvalue.
-We also find that the chiral zero modes are topologically related via the Atiyah-Singer(AS) index \cite{atiyah1963index,AtiyahSinger1986TheIndex1} (or mod-two AS index \cite{AtiyahSinger1971TheIndex5} for the vortex) to the total magnetic flux inside the domain-wall.
-The existence of the zero modes is, therefore, topologically protected.
+We find that the chiral modes near the monopole/vortex obey a massless Dirac equation on the domain-wall where a strong curvature induces a gravitational connection \cite{PhysRevB.87.205409, Aoki:2022cwgv, Aoki:2022aez}.
+This gravitational effect leads to a gap in the Dirac Hamiltonian, which is counteracted in our system by the magnetic field of the monopole/vortex resulting in the zero eigenvalue.
+Moreover, we demonstrate that the chiral zero modes are topologically linked via the Atiyah-Singer(AS) index \cite{atiyah1963index,AtiyahSinger1986TheIndex1} (or mod-two AS index \cite{AtiyahSinger1971TheIndex5} for the vortex) to the total magnetic flux inside the domain-wall.
+Thus, the existence of the zero modes is topologically protected.

 \if0 In the previous works it was reported that the Dirac Hamiltonian in the presence of the monopole has a bound state with energy zero.
 However, their solutions cannot distinguish the topological and normal insulators until a chiral boundary condition at the position of the monopole is given by hand.